OURadar/RadarKit/README.md

 int freeRoutine(RKHealthRelay);
 ``````

-Here is a simple example of
+Here is a simple example of execution routine of a transceiver that response to a PRT change

 ```c
 int execRoutine(RKTransceiver userTransceiver, const char *command, char *response) {